martinescardo/HoTTEST-Summer-School/Agda/Exercises/02-Exercises.lagda.md

 ¬¬-kleisli : {A B : Type} → (A → ¬¬ B) → ¬¬ A → ¬¬ B
 ¬¬-kleisli = {!!}
 ```
-Hint: For the second goal use `dne` from the previous exercise
+Hint: For the second goal use `tne` from the previous exercise